 In 1995, the Legislature repealed the possessory interest tax (effective retroactively from January 1, 1995).
 The intent statement expressed the Legislature's desire that possessory interests not be subject to ad valorem taxation until a new taxing mechanism was enacted.
-Laws 1996, Chapter 349 created such a taxing mechanism in the form of the Government Property Lease Excise Tax (GPLET), which was to serve as the successor to the possessory interest tax.
+Laws 1996, Chapter 349 created such a taxing mechanism in the form of GPLET, which was to serve as the successor to the possessory interest tax.